Fremantle Stuff > Organisations > Buffalo Club

 Before that there was a cottage housing the telegraph office.

 Group of people outside the Madrid Restaurant and Madrid Fruit Palace.
-L-R first two men are employees, Uncle Anthony, Francis and Josefa Andinach, Uncle Paul, employee.
+L-R two employees, Uncle Anthony, Francis and Josefa Andinach, Uncle Paul, employee.
 The building was bought by the Fremantle Buffalo Club Inc. during the 1938/9 period.
 In 2015 No. 54 is still the Fremantle Buffalo Club.

 The photo was also put in Facebook by the FHC where Carolyn Cavana wrote the personal part of the above caption.